donutsalad/Discord-AI-Assistant/README.md

 ----
  - Normal Function:
     - NCBI (search NCBI, get main text with a `/?report=printable`)
- - Web Tool Function:
+ - Web Tool Functions:
-    - Phys.org (get the latest articles, search phys.org and read an article)
+    - Phys.org (get the latest articles, search, and read an article)
+    - NeuroscienceNews.com (get the latest articles, search, and read an article)

 I plan to make a video tutorial on how to create your own command but the tl;dr is create your own function and import it in ToolManager.py and then create an entry in the list of available tools with "tool_id" being the assistant's json (on openai platform) and "method" being a reference to your function